graphql/graphql-spec/spec/Section 6 -- Execution.md

 An Initial Result Record is a structure containing:

-- {id}: an implementation-specific value uniquely identifying this record, created if not provided.
+- {id}: an implementation-specific value uniquely identifying this record.

 A Deferred Fragment Record is a structure that always contains:

-- {id}: an implementation-specific value uniquely identifying this record, created if not provided.
+- {id}: an implementation-specific value uniquely identifying this record.

-Within the Incremental Publisher context, records of this type also include:

 - {label}: value derived from the corresponding `@defer` directive.
 - {path}: a list of field names and indices from root to the location of the corresponding `@defer` directive.